EvAnhaodong/Azure_ChatGPT/README.md

 According to the [Azure OpenAI Service Documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/chatgpt-quickstart?tabs=command-line&pivots=programming-language-python), the GPT-35-Turbo model for Azure OpenAI service only has completion functionality, and cannot perform conversations like the official OpenAI API.

+**[2023/3/23 update] Azure update api_version: 2023-03-15-preview.
+Now we can use openai.ChatCompletion for gpt-3.5-turbo and gpt4.**

 Based on the chat prompt construction method provided in the documentation.

 I have made modifications to the source code of the V3 module in [ChatGPT](https://github.com/acheong08/ChatGPT).

-Encapsulate Azure OpenAI GPT-35-Turbo model into a chat API.
+Encapsulate Azure OpenAI GPT-3.5-Turbo model and GPT-4 model into a chat API.
 Extensible for chatbots etc.

 # Installation
 `git clone git@github.com:EvAnhaodong/Azure_ChatGPT.git`